|

 SWCPC 800 E1

-are photographic copies of a Lubbock Avalanche from 1921, a South Plains Fair
+There are photographic copies of a Lubbock Avalanche from 1921, a South Plains

-advertisement, and a Lubbock Public School commencement program from May 25, 1917.
-Images
+Fair advertisement, and a Lubbock Public School commencement program from May

-Dr. David W. Marshall is the Field Historian at the Southwest Collection/Special
+Dr. Marshall is the Field Historian at the Southwest Collection/Special

 Collections Library.
 He acquired this collection during the course of his work.